joaquinpereyra98/AutoReport-Instagram-Extesion/README.md

-# AutoReport-Instagram-Extesion
+#Report-Instagram-Extesion
-A extasion for autoreport fake account on instragram.
+A extasion for report fake-account on instragram.